rails/rails/guides/source/association_basics.md

 Counter cache columns are added to the containing model's list of read-only attributes through `attr_readonly`.

 ##### `:dependent`

-If you set the `:dependent` option to `:destroy`, then deleting this object will call the `destroy` method on the associated object to delete that object.
-If you set the `:dependent` option to `:delete`, then deleting this object will delete the associated object _without_ calling its `destroy` method.
-If you set the `:dependent` option to `:restrict`, then attempting to delete this object will result in a `ActiveRecord::DeleteRestrictionError` if there are any associated objects.
+If you set the `:dependent` option to:

+* `:destroy`, when the object is destroyed, `destroy` will be called on its associated objects.
+* `:delete`, when the object is destroyed, all its associated objects will be deleted directly from the database without calling their `destroy` method.

 WARNING: You should not specify this option on a `belongs_to` association that is connected with a `has_many` association on the other class.
 Doing so can lead to orphaned records in your database.